-Most airports would look unimpressive after Seoul’s Incheon airport, and the small and lacking in comfort Genghis Khan airport is not an exception.
-In taxi on my way to the city I had an euphoric feeling that I gonna love this country.
+Most airports would look unimpressive after Seoul’s Incheon airport, and the small and lacking in comfort Genghis Khan airport of Mongolia’s capital is not an exception.
+In a taxi on my way to the city I had an euphoric feeling that I gonna love this country.
 Even though the road from the airport to the city was appallingly bad and the driver reckless, the sunrise revealed shaky, lonely buildings on one side of the road, and wild, green hillside stretching to the horizon on the other.
 This place was uniquely different.

 The Euphoria ended quickly when we finally arrived at the guest house.
 First, the driver demanded to pay more than what we agreed upon.
 Than there was the guest house.
 The hostess Enkhi met outside and guided to the grim Soviet-era building.
 The guest house turned to be a shabby little apartment with 2 rooms, each equipped with dozen of beds.
 Taking off my shoes, I was met with annoying requests: I wasn’t to take a shower (it’s forbidden to use till 11:00) and I wasn’t to unpack my things (it will make noise and awake my neighbors).
 Tired, sweaty but not sleepy at all, I unenthusiastically climbed the bed .